Dysthymia: Pathophysiology

 There is evidence that there may be neurological indicators of early onset dysthymia.
 There are several brain structures (corpus callosum and frontal lobe) that are different in women with dysthymia than in those without dysthymia.
 This may indicate that there is a developmental difference between these two groups.

 Another study, which used fMRI techniques to assess the differences between individuals with dysthymia and other people, found additional support for neurological indicators of the disorder.
 This study found several areas of the brain that function differently.
 The amygdala (associated with processing emotions such as fear) was more activated in dysthymia patients.
 The study also observed increased activity in the insula (which is associated with sad emotions).
 Finally, there was increased activity in the cingulate gyrus (which serves as the bridge between attention and emotion).

 A study comparing healthy individuals to people with dysthymia indicates there are other biological indicators of the disorder.
 An anticipated result appeared as healthy individuals expected fewer negative adjectives to apply to them, whereas people with dysthymia expected fewer positive adjectives to apply to them in the future.
 Biologically these groups are also differentiated in that healthy individuals showed greater neurological anticipation for all types of events (positive, neutral, or negative) than those with dysthymia.
 This provides neurological evidence of the dulling of emotion that individuals with dysthymia have learned to use to protect themselves from overly strong negative feelings, compared to healthy people.

 There is some evidence of a genetic basis for all types of depression, including dysthymia.
 A study using identical and fraternal twins indicated that there is a stronger likelihood of identical twins both having depression than fraternal twins.
 This provides support for the idea that dysthymia is caused in part by heredity.

 A new model has recently surfaced in the literature regarding the HPA axis (structures in the brain that get activated in response to stress) and its involvement with dysthymia (e.g., phenotypic variations of corticotropin releasing hormone (CRH) and arginine vasopressin (AVP), and down-regulation of adrenal functioning) as well as forebrain serotonergic mechanisms.
 Since this model is highly provisional, further research is still needed.

 Diagnosis

-The Diagnostic and Statistical Manual of Mental Disorders IV (DSM-IV), published by the American Psychiatric Association, characterizes dysthymic disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV), published by the American Psychiatric Association, characterizes dysthymic disorder.
 The essential symptom involves the individual feeling depressed for the majority of days, and parts of the day, for at least two years.
 Low energy, disturbances in sleep or in appetite, and low self-esteem typically contribute to the clinical picture as well.
 Those with the condition have often experienced dysthymia for many years before it is diagnosed.
 People around them often describe them in words similar to "just a moody person".
 The following are the diagnostic criteria: